Whats in this section?

 What are care homes?

-There are hundreds of care homes across the UK and no two are the same.
-Care homes can be run by local councils, private companies or voluntary organisations.
+There are thousands of care homes across the UK, and no two are the same.
+Care homes can be run by:

-Care and nursing homes in the UK are inspected and regulated by the Care Quality Commission (CQC).
-They inspect care homes and care services to make sure they are safe, caring, effective, responsive and well-led.
+Care and nursing homes in the UK are regulated by the Care Quality Commission (CQC).
+They inspect care homes and care services to ensure safe, caring, effective, responsive and well-led.

 There are four ratings awarded: outstanding, good, requires improvement, and inadequate.
 You can view the latest CQC ratings and reports on our site when choosing a suitable care home.